Developments of initial data on big bang singularities for the Einstein-nonlinear scalar field equations: Introduction

 Another terminology that is usually used in the context of quiescent behavior is \emph{asymptotically velocity term dominated} (AVTD) behavior.
-Essentially what this means is that the asymptotics of solutions to a system of PDEs near the singularity are dictated by the behavior of solutions to a system of simplified equations, the \emph{velocity term dominated} (VTD) equations, where the spatial derivative terms have been dropped from the original equations.
+Essentially what this means is that the asymptotics of a solution to Einstein's equations near the singularity are dictated by the behavior of a solution to a system of simplified equations, the \emph{velocity term dominated} (VTD) equations, where some of the spatial derivative terms have been dropped from the evolution equations.
 This terminology originates in \cite{eardley_velocitydominated_1972,isenberg_asymptotic_1990}.
 The solutions that we construct are AVTD in this sense; see Subsection~\ref{the velocity dominated solution} below.
 There is an extensive literature regarding construction of AVTD solutions to Einstein's equations.
 In symmetric settings this has been done in \cite{ames_quasilinear_2013,ames_class_2017,choquet-bruhat_topologically_2004,isenberg_asymptotic_1999,isenberg_asymptotic_2002,isenberg_asymptotic_1990,kichenassamy_analytic_1998,rendall_fuchsian_2000,stahl_fuchsian_2002} for the Einstein vacuum equations.
 The first construction of AVTD solutions without symmetry assumptions was obtained for the Einstein--scalar field and Einstein--stiff fluid equations in $3+1$-dimensions by Andersson and Rendall in \cite{andersson_quiescent_2001}, in the real analytic setting.
 This was later generalized to include more matter models and higher dimensions in \cite{damour_kasner-like_2002}.
 A related result is \cite{klinger_new_2015}, where analytic AVTD solutions to the Einstein vacuum equations without symmetry are constructed.
-Finally, there is \cite{fournodavlos_asymptotically_2023} in the $3+1$-dimensional vacuum setting, which is the first such result without symmetry or analyticity assumptions.
-We note that, as a consequence of \cite[Propositions 6 and 21]{ringstrom_initial_2022-1}, the results of \cite{fournodavlos_asymptotically_2023} and \cite{andersson_quiescent_2001}, in the scalar field setting, are special cases of our result.
+Finally, there is \cite{fournodavlos_asymptotically_2023} in the $3+1$-dimensional vacuum setting, which is the first such result without symmetry or analyticity assumptions; a localized version of this result was later introduced in \cite{athanasiou2024localizedconstructionkasnerlikesingularities}.
+See also \cite{nutzi_semiglobal_2020} for a related result for the Einstein--scalar field equations.
+We note that, as a consequence of \cite[Propositions 5 and 22]{ringstrom_initial_2022-1}, the results of \cite{fournodavlos_asymptotically_2023} and \cite{andersson_quiescent_2001}, in the scalar field setting, are special cases of our result.